TIBCOSoftware/be-tools/docs/Setting Up an AWS Container Registry.md

-# Setting Up an Azure Container Registry
+# Setting Up an AWS Container Registry

 Amazon AWS uses the AWS Container Registry for securely building and deploying your applications.